tarifulfahim/business-intelligent-chat/README.md

 A conversational interface for querying business data using natural language, powered by Google Gemini AI with context-aware follow-up conversations.

-## Overview

-This is Iteration 3 of the BI Chat System featuring:
-- ✅ Chat UI with message history
-- ✅ PostgreSQL Northwind database integration
-- ✅ **LLM-powered SQL generation using Google Gemini**
-- ✅ **Dynamic query understanding for any business question**
-- ✅ **Context Management with LangChain Memory**
-- ✅ **Follow-up questions with pronoun resolution (they, them, those)**
-- ✅ **Multi-turn conversations with entity tracking**
-- ✅ Data visualization (tables and metric cards)

 ## Tech Stack

 **Frontend:**